clarkzzz/dataquest_guided_project_Designing-and-Creating-a-Database/README.md

 - Contain data on players, managers, umpires, leagues

 # Key Objectives:
-- Using the data available to design normalized schema
+- Use the data available to design normalized schema
 - Create a database based on the schema
 - Populate the database with original data